StarPlayrX/bigmac/README.md

 Patched WiFi option for other Broadcom cards.

 ---
 🥨 MacEleven is coming soon.
-It will allow unsealed, APFS snapshot free installs on Supported Intel Macs
+Unsealed, APFS snapshot free installs on Supported Intel Macs! :)
 ---
 ---
 From a Big Sur recovery disk [ This hack only works with Big Sur Recovery volumes. ]